onnx/onnx-mlir/docs/Testing.md

 With `TEST_CASE_BY_USER` specified, the intermediate result, the .onnx file and .so file, are kept in build/test/backend for debugging.
 If you need to check whether a particular instruction is included in the generated shared library, set the environment variable `TEST_INSTRUCTION_CHECK` to true and add the instruction name after the test name, like `TEST_CASE_BY_USER=selected_test_name,instruction_name`.

 When the ONNX-to-Krnl conversion of an operator is added, the corresponding backend tests for this operator should be added to test.py.
 The available test cases can be found in third_part/onnx/onnx/backend/test/case/node.
 Please note to add suffix `_cpu` to the onnx test name.

+### Test cases supported by ONNX

+File, test/backend/all_test_names.txt, contains all the test cases provided by ONNX package.
+You can enable a test case by adding it into test/backend/inference_backend.py.
+The all_test_names.txt is automatically generated with command "make check-onnx-backend-case".
+The update is only needed when ONNX package is upgraded.

 ### Tests with unknown dimensions